-Author has written 10 stories for Kim Possible, Gravity's Rainbow, Twin Peaks, and Karin.
+Author has written 11 stories for Kim Possible, Gravity's Rainbow, Twin Peaks, Karin, and Doctor Who.

 Outside they're painting tar on somebody; it's as close to a work of art as they will ever be.